Carmichaelia nana: Taxonomy

 The species was first described by George Bentham as C. australis var. β nana.
 It was raised to species level by William Colenso in 1864 in Joseph Dalton Hooker's "Handbook of New Zealand Flora".
-The species epithet, nana, is a Latin adjective meaning "diminutive" or "dwarfed".
+The specific epithet, nana, is a Latin adjective meaning "diminutive" or "dwarfed".

 Habitat

 It is found from both lowland to alpine habitats in alluvial river beds, terraces, and moraines.